-The areas of study for Units 1 and 2 of Specialist Mathematics are 'Algebra and structure', 'Arithmetic and humber', 'Discrete mathematics', 'Geometry, measurement and trigonometry', 'Graphs of linear and hon-linear relations' and 'Statistics'.
+The areas of study for Specialist Mathematics Units 1 and 2 are 'Algebra, number and structure', 'Data analysis, probability and statistics', 'Discrete mathematics', 'Functions, relations and graphs' and 'Space and measurement'.

-In undertaking these units, students are expected to be able to apply techniques, routines and processes involving rational, real and complex arithmetic, sets, lists and tables, diagrams and geometric constructions, algebraic manipulation, equations and graphs with and without the use of technology.
+In undertaking this unit, students are expected to be able to apply techniques, routines and processes involving rational, real and complex arithmetic, sets, lists, tables and matrices, diagrams, graphs, logic gates and geometric constructions, algorithms, algebraic manipulation, recurrence relations, equations and graphs, with and without the use of technology.
+They are expected to be able to construct proofs and develop and interpret algorithms to solve problems.
 They should have facility with relevant mental and by-hand approaches to estimation and computation.
+The use of numerical, graphical, geometric, symbolic and statistical functionality of technology for teaching and learning mathematics, for working mathematically, and in related assessment, is to be incorporated throughout each unit as applicable.

-UNIT 1 - MEDIA FORMS, REPRESENTATIONS AND AUSTRALIAN STUDIES
+UNIT 1 MEDIA FORMS, REPRESENTATIONS AND AUSTRALIAN STUDIES